sjl/cl-losh/DOCUMENTATION.markdown

 Lerp together `from` and `to` by factor `n`.

-  Note that you might want `precise-lerp` instead.
+  You might want `precise-lerp` instead.